9dots/9dots.io-pages/Our7Mx6.md

 type: lesson
 org: 9dots
 title: Stop Motion Core Values
+objective:
-objective: SWBAT explain the importance of grit and develop a stop motion video using legos.
+  - Explain the importance of grit and develop a stop motion video using legos
 id: "9dots-Our7Mx6"

----

-## Lesson Overview
-Students create a stop motion video using legos and the Photobooth software.
+blurb: "Students create a stop motion video using legos and the Photobooth software.
 Show a video of stop motion to show students the creativity that can go into an animation.
 Then, explain to students the need for grit to create a stop motion.
-Students demonstrate learning by creating a stop motion with as many pictures as possible.
+Students demonstrate learning by creating a stop motion with as many pictures as possible."

+---

 ## Setup